 Yes, imaging tests should be recent and dating for less than 6 months.

 No, fat cells that were removed through liposuction do not reappear even in case of weight gain.

 14Are there any recommendations to follow prior to surgery?

-We recommend that you stop smoking and refrain from consuming certain medications; a list will be communicated to you by your surgeon.
-When necessary, certain medical examinations must be performed prior to surgery (blood tests, mammography, etc.) these requirements will be recommended to you by your medical professional.
-You will be required to fast the evening prior to the surgery.
-It is also recommended you arrive to the clinic without any valuable jewellery.
+We recommend that you stop smoking and consuming certain medications; a list will be communicated to you by your surgeon.
+You should also undertake certain medical examinations (blood tests, mammography, etc.).
+Another must is fasting an evening prior to the surgery.
+It is also not recommended to wear jewellery the day of the surgery.

 15Should I cover up my scar from sunlight?

 Yes, it is strongly recommended not to expose the scar to sunlight during the first 6 months to avoid hyperpigmentation.
-You should apply sunscreen to the scar several times a day.
-If the scar is relatively close to the eyes, we encourage you to wear good-quality sunglasses with UV protection.
+Thus, you should apply sunscreen all over your scar at every hour of the day.
+If the scar is relatively close to the eyes, it is encouraged to wear good-quality sunglasses with UV protection.